dmhuehol/EnvAn-WN-Phase-2/README.md

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

-surfacePlotter: Current version (10/24/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
+surfacePlotter: Current version (10/29/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
 Currently in very early stages of development.
-Updated 10/25/17 with further development; weather code plots improved with adaptive wire generation, better markers, improved x-axis, and title.
-Changed to use addaxis instead of plotyyy.
+Updated 10/29/17 with further development; now has better error detection, will plot even when precipitation does not occur, fixes failure on hEnd<hStart inputs, and improves y-axes on 3-axis plot.
 Requires addaxis and datetickzoom.
 Tags: in progress, ASOS, surface observations

 Other files: